eclipse-kura/kura/docs/gateway-configuration/wifi-configuration-8021x.md

  6. Set `Identity (Username)`.
  7. Set `Keystore Pid` to the name of the keystore created above.
  8. Set `Certificate Authority Certificate (CA-Cert)` to the name of the certificate created above.
- 9. Set `Client Private Key` to the name of the Private Key created above.
+ 9. Set the `Client Private Key` to the name of the Private Key created above.